steel1990/util/README.md

 ## How To Use

-Just text `ip` and press enter in your command line, then you can see your ipv4 address below.

-## How To Install ipaddr

-Just text `npm install -g ipaddr` and press enter in your command line, then wait for a moment, and it's done.
+util func [param1] [param2] ...

+func list:

+* ip: list the ipv4 address
+* urldec: decode(url) a file(param1 is file name or filepath), if there's no param2 result will output to the screen, or will output to a new file(param2).

 ## Where's The Code

-The code of ipaddr is at [github](https://github.com/steel1990/ipaddr).
+The code of ipaddr is at [github](https://github.com/steel1990/util).